 A closeup of the HappyMod app interface on a smartphone screen.
 The main central banner is a muted grey, displaying a disconnected Wi-Fi icon and the text 'Connection Timeout.'
 Below, the app thumbnails for Minecraft and GTA are faded and grayed out, each overlaid with a prominent circular loading spinner showing '0%' stalled progress.
 The main UI layout remains unchanged.

 HappyMod crashes on launch for three confirmed reasons: corrupted APK cache files, RAM shortages on devices below 2 GB, and Android firmware incompatibility with the installed build.
-The fix sequence runs in under three minutes and avoids complete reinstallation.

 Why is HappyMod showing a blank catalog or failing to download?